 Third through twelfth grade students and teachers use Canvas as our learning management system in varying degrees.
 In elementary, Canvas provides online feedback for assignments.
 In middle school and high school, Canvas is used for feedback, as well as access to online assignments, multimedia content, and is an excellent platform for the use of 21st century learning tools.

-In August of 2018, Mrs. Henry implemented our 1:1 program in the high school.
-Each student was issued a Chromebook™, which provides an opportunity for seamless integration of technology in the classroom.
-Students will be able to expand their digital literacy within a Biblical context under the guidance of HPCA teachers.
-Having student devices in the classroom setting will also enhance our students’ college preparedness, as many college courses are increasingly available online.
+HPCA implemented our 1:1 program in the high school in 2018.
+Each student is issued a Chromebook™, which provides an opportunity for seamless integration of technology in the classroom.
+Students are able to expand their digital literacy within a Biblical context under the guidance of HPCA teachers.
+Having student devices in the classroom setting also enhances our students’ college preparedness, as many college courses are increasingly available online.

 We are eagerly anticipating the many opportunities this next phase of the Technology Initiative will provide our students.
 In our pursuit of providing Christ-centered, quality education and academic excellence, we will continue to plan for the integration of technology across all divisions.